rahafalhuzali/Imaging-based-machine-learning-for-brain-tumor-predictio/README.md

 ## Overview

 Accurate and early diagnosis of brain tumors is crucial for effective treatment and improving survival rates.
 Traditional diagnostic methods are time-consuming, subjective, and prone to human error.
-By leveraging **machine learning (ML)** and **deep learning (DL)** techniques, this project aims to automate the process of brain tumor detection and classification using MRI/CT images.
+By leveraging **machine learning (ML)** and **deep learning (DL)** techniques, this project aims to automate the process of brain tumor detection and classification using MRI images.

 **Key Features:**
 - Predict the presence or absence of brain tumors.